Sirindhorn: Later life

 In December 2012, Sirindhorn was briefly hospitalised to remove calcium deposits.

-More popular among the Thai public than her brother Crown Prince Vajiralongkorn, Sirindhorn was long rumored to be a potential successor to the Thai throne.
-In the event, on Bhumibol's death in 2016, the crown went to Vajiralongkorn, now King Rama X.
+More popular among the Thai public than her brother, then-Crown Prince Vajiralongkorn, Sirindhorn was long rumoured to be a potential successor to the Thai throne.
+Upon Bhumibol's death in 2016, the crown passed to Vajiralongkorn, now King Rama X. In 2019, she was bestowed the highest of royal ranks by appointment, Krom Somdej Phra, by King Vajiralongkorn.
+She also received a first-class King Rama X Royal Cypher Medal.

 In January 2021, Sirindhorn was hospitalized after breaking both her ankles.
 Thai media reported that she fell during a walk; however, Western sources alleged that her ankles were broken by Vajiralongkorn after an argument.

 Works and interests

 Aside from her passion for technology, she holds degrees in history and a doctorate in educational development.
 She teaches at the history department of the Chulachomklao Royal Military Academy, where she is the nominal head of the department.
 In addition to Thai, she speaks fluent English, French and Mandarin Chinese, and is currently studying German and Latin.
 She translates Chinese literature into Thai.

 She is also a skilled performer and avid promoter of Thai traditional music.

 Like her father Bhumibol Adulyadej, Princess Sirindhorn holds a certificate as a radio amateur, with her call sign being HS1D.